polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Paseo

-Paseo TestNet provisions testing on Polkadot's "production" runtime, which means less chance of feature/code mismatch when developing parachain apps.
+Paseo TestNet provisions testing on Polkadot's "production" runtime, which means less chance of feature or code mismatch when developing parachain apps.
 Specifically, after the [Polkadot Technical fellowship](https://wiki.polkadot.network/docs/learn-polkadot-technical-fellowship){target=\_blank} proposes a runtime upgrade for Polkadot, this TestNet is updated, giving a period where the TestNet will be ahead of Polkadot to allow for testing.

 ## Parachain

 A parachain is a blockchain that derives shared infrastructure and security from a _[relay chain](#relay-chain)_.
 You can learn more about parachains on the [Polkadot Wiki](https://wiki.polkadot.network/docs/en/learn-parachains){target=\_blank}.

-## Polkadot network
+## Polkadot Network

 The [Polkadot network](https://polkadot.network/){target=\_blank} is a blockchain that serves as the central hub of a heterogeneous blockchain network.
-It serves the role of the [relay chain](#relay-chain) and supports other chains—the [parachains](#parachain)—by providing shared infrastructure and security.
+It serves the role of the [relay chain](#relay-chain) and provides shared infrastructure and security to support [parachains](#parachain).

 ## Relay Chain

-The central hub in a heterogeneous network of multiple blockchains.
-Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains—the [parachains](#parachain)—in the network.
+Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the [parachains](#parachain) in the network.
 In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rococo

 A [parachain](#parachain) test network for the Polkadot network.
 The [Rococo](#rococo) network is a Substrate-based blockchain that is an evolving testbed for the capabilities of heterogeneous blockchain networks.

 ## Runtime

 The runtime provides the [state transition function](#state-transition-function-stf) for a node.
 In Substrate, the runtime is stored as a [Wasm](#webassembly-wasm) binary in the [chain state](#state).

 ## Slot

 A fixed, equal interval of time used by consensus engines such as [Aura](#aura-aka-authority-round) and [BABE](#blind-assignment-of-blockchain-extension-babe).
-In each slot, a subset of [authorities](#authority) is permitted—or obliged—to [author](#block-author) a block.
+In each slot, a subset of [authorities](#authority) is permitted, or obliged, to [author](#block-author) a block.

 ## Sovereign Account

 The unique account identifier for each chain in the relay chain ecosystem.
-It is often used in the context of cross-consensus (XCM) interactions.
+It is often used in the context of cross-consensus (XCM) interactions to sign XCM messages sent to the relay chain or other chains in the ecosystem.

 The sovereign account for each chain is a root-level account that can only be accessed using the Sudo pallet or through governance.
 The account identifier is calculated by concatenating the Blake2 hash of a specific text string and the registered parachain identifier.

-The sovereign account is most often used to sign XCM messages sent to the relay chain or other chains in the ecosystem.

 ## SS58 Address Format

-The SS58 address format is a public key address based on the Bitcoin [`Base-58-check`](https://en.bitcoin.it/wiki/Base58Check_encoding){target=\_blank} encoding.
+A public key address based on the Bitcoin [`Base-58-check`](https://en.bitcoin.it/wiki/Base58Check_encoding){target=\_blank} encoding.

-Each Substrate SS58 address uses a `base-58` encoded value to identify a specific account on a specific Substrate-based chain.
+- Each Substrate SS58 address uses a `base-58` encoded value to identify a specific account on a specific Substrate-based chain
-These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain.
+- These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain
-The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry){target=\_blank} provides additional details about the address format used by different Substrate-based chains, including the network prefix and website used for different networks.
+- The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry){target=\_blank} provides additional details about the address format used by different Substrate-based chains, including the network prefix and website used for different networks

 ## State Transition Function (STF)

 The logic of a blockchain that determines how the state changes when a block is processed.
 In Substrate, the state transition function is effectively equivalent to the [runtime](#runtime).

 ## Storage Item

 [FRAME](#frame) primitives that provide type-safe data persistence capabilities to the [runtime](#runtime).
-Learn more about storage items in its [reference document in the Polkadot SDK.](https://paritytech.github.io/polkadot-sdk/master/frame_support/storage/types/index.html){target=\_blank}
+Learn more in the [storage items](https://paritytech.github.io/polkadot-sdk/master/frame_support/storage/types/index.html){target=\_blank} reference document in the Polkadot SDK.

 ## Substrate

 A flexible framework for building modular, efficient, and upgradeable [blockchains](#blockchain).
 Substrate is written in the [Rust](https://www.rust-lang.org/){target=\_blank} programming language and is maintained by [Parity Technologies](https://www.parity.io/){target=\_blank}.

 ## Transaction